 Amongst the villagers was an old man.
-In summertime, when it was sultry for miles around, he would sit outside, reading, and felt the hours to have the perfect freshness of spring.
-Around the autumn ides, he pursued with skill a variant of boules of his devising: with wooden spheres, of a lightness to be bent at right-angles past a pole upon being cast out into the blast, and then career away towards a far-off jack.
+In summertime, when it was sultry elsewhere for miles around, he would sit outside, reading, and felt that the wind gave the hours the freshness of spring.
+Amidst the autumn ides, he pursued with skill a variant of boules of his devising: with wooden spheres, of a lightness to be bent at right-angles past a pole upon being cast out into the blast, and then career away towards a far-off jack.

 Very low islands were flung at all angles out from the shore, and these were as much a part of the life of the village as the mainland.
-On one of them, the old man kept a few sheep and goats, subsisting upon shrubs, seaweed, and grasses which grew thinly on the underlying rock — nothing taller than the shrubs grew.
-Though they would often shelter in one particular spot (where there was a strewing of rock), the animals traversed the island; the intrepid plants which grew there, with their particles of colour, were dependent upon them.
+On one of them, the old man kept sheep and goats, these subsisting upon shrubs, seaweed, and grasses thinly covering the underlying rock — nothing taller than the shrubs grew.
+Though they would often shelter in one particular spot, where there was a strewing of rock, the sheep and goats traversed the island; the plants to be found — to a one intrepidly colourful, in accord with their hardy exuberance — were dependent upon them for enrichment of the soil.

 For a long time the old man had milked the goats, making, with a wooden churn and pats, a sweet butter that was delectable upon a baked dessert.
-But he now only occasionally rowed over to the island: sheared the sheep once a year — for their sake and the tradition of it; and otherwise prevailed upon the animals only to the extent that nature might not, he felt, fully allow for their welfare.
+But he now only occasionally rowed over to the island: sheared the sheep once a year — for their sake and the tradition of it; and otherwise provided for the animals to the extent that nature did not, which was slight.

 The old man was woven into the community.
 He had a kind of earnest lightness that, though his conversation typically had to be sought, endeared him to the villagers, who were an open-hearted sort.
 Upon entreaty and the providing of a rich milk, he still made his butter, especially sought after at the beginning of advent.
 And he in turn cherished their chance kind words and glances; their unexpected politenesses.

 Yet that which the old man felt deepest, keenest, the most lovingly, he had not in eight decades found a way to communicate.
-Beautiful fragility: a tiny dunnock at a moment's ease amongst the quivering twigs of a hedgerow; the melting of a patch of grass in early-winter sun to an impossible green — all around it rapt and white-bristled.
+Beautiful fragility: a tiny dunnock at a moment's ease amongst the quivering twigs of a hedgerow; the melting of a patch of grass in early-winter sun to a rare green — all around it rapt and white-bristled.

 The old man died.
 His sensibility was lost, like a night sky in which the constellations were scintillating and plenitudine, yet indistinguishable to us in the streetlight.